Staff Profile

 • Certified Hand Therapist (USA) 2017

-Sophie graduated from Sydney University with a Bachelor of Applied Science (Occupational Therapy) in 2009 and quickly found a passion for working in the field of Hand Therapy.
+Sophie graduated from University of Sydney with her occupational therapy degree, and quickly found a passion for working in the field of hand therapy.
 Having joined the team in 2017, Sophie has added to the overall dynamic of the team bringing an enthusiastic and nurturing approach to the management of her patients.

 Huy Nguyen